COVID- 19 Guidance for SAFed Members

 The guidance notes on this page will be updated as information becomes available.

-In addition, with HSE input and UKAS acceptance, SAFed have prepared a guidance note for duty holders which presents further structure for conducting a risk based approach.
-This is in the final stages of HSE review and will be published as soon as this is completed, again, I would hope in the next few days.
+With HSE input and UKAS acceptance, SAFed have prepared a guidance note for duty holders which presents further structure for conducting a risk based approach.

 The following notes remain for information and as needed, but will be updated / removed as soon as their applicability is no longer valid:

-Many employers are now giving their staff a letter should they need to show it to anyone travelling to / from work, and it can be backed up with the information from the HSE / BEIS and HSA as contained in the following:
+Many employers were providing their staff with a letter should they need to show it to anyone travelling to / from work, and it can be backed up with the information from the HSE / BEIS and HSA as contained in the following:

 A Safety Assessment Federation (SAFed) Member Brief on the Continued Operation of the Thorough Examination Sector in Response to COVID-19 and their Designation as Essential Service Providers Prepared with Current Government Guidance and Information Provided from the Health & Safety Authority (HSA)